wbhob/learn-compilers/README.md

 This is equivalent to the sequence `3, 3, 1, 3, 3, 1, 1, 1, 3, 3, 1, 3, 3, 1, 1, 1, 2`.

 It should also support decimals.
-For example:

 ```
 1.5x2, 1